bmidgley/earth-utah-repeaters/README.md

 (You may have to choose file->save and double-click this file to see it in google earth.)

 You can click the link above from a mobile device to launch it in google earth mobile.

+repeaterbook.com has a similar function for its national data.

+I wrote a separate program to plot my radio's channel numbers on a map.
+If your chirp export is in channels.csv, run channelmap.rb and it will write them to channels.kml.

+This program also writes out additional information about your repeaters; repeaters it did not recognize, repeater frequency and code that appear more than once in your list, and repeaters that are not in your list, showing first those that are the most common settings that will work in multiple places.
+I snapshot a couple of the google earth views of this output that I can refer to offline if I need to on my phone.

 BSD license